-“Gabriel, I've told no one what you told me.
-I have something to say.
-Like me, you can tell no one.
-Listen, as I tell you why I am not admirable."
+“Gabriel, I've told no one what you told me about Judy.
+Now I too have something to reveal.
+Like me, you can tell no one what you hear.
+Listen, as I explain why I’m tainted, not admirable."

 How to start?
 Will he talk?